SeanPlusPlus/WebDevTemplates/hello-world/README.md

-# HTML5 Boilerplate for CSS / JS / HTML
+# HTML5 Boilerplate for HTML / CSS / JS

+_three dirs, starting with HTML and building up with each tech_